Please screenshot this page and send it to info@mim-essay.com

 Category Format Number of Questions

-Reading Comprehension Passages with Multiple Choice Questions Varies, typically around 10-12 questions
+Reading Comprehension Passages followed by multiple choice questions Varies, typically around 10-12 questions

-Text Completion Sentences with Blanks to Fill Varies, typically around 6-8 questions
+Text Completion Sentences with one, two, or three blanks to fill Varies, typically around 6-8 questions

 Sentence Equivalence Single Sentences with Blanks and Answer Choices Varies, typically around 4-6 questions